sigsum/sigsum/proposals/2023-04-no-ssh-signature-format.md

 pretty way to separate the plain text namespace string from the non-text data that follows.

+We also add an id compnent to tree head signatures, for consistency.

 ## Leaf signatures

-Recall that a an add-leaf request includes a 32-octet string called the `message` (usually, `message = H(data)`, where `data` is neither processed, nor published, by the log).
-The log receiving the message forms `checksum = H(message)`.
+Recall that a an add-leaf request includes a 32-octet string called the `message` (usually, `message = H(data)`, where `data` is not processed by the log).
+The log receiving the message forms `checksum = H(message)`, and publishes `checksum`.
 The signature, created by the submitter and published by the log, is formed over the concatenation `sigsum.org/v1/tree-leaf`, NUL, `checksum`.
 I.e., a octet string of 56 octets, the 23-byte ascii prefix, a single 0 octet, and the 32 octet checksum.